Regenleif's Guide to Druiding

 Fifth Bracelet: umm ... no

-If you now understand Health Subsidisation, excellent!!
+If you now understand Health Subsidization, excellent!!
 You are well on your way to Druid greatness.

 Below is a stat distribution system I recommend to all my apprentices in their early levels: alternate adding Focus and Vitality each level.
-I really, really enjoy this build, so much so I made an endgame Druid alt sticking to it and have had no issues with health or spellpower being unbalanced.
+I really, really enjoy this build, so much so I made a second Druid, stuck with it to level 220, and had no issues with health or spellpower being unbalanced.

 V - Vitality